nathanKramer/nathanKramer.github.io/_posts/2017-12-6-certainty.markdown

 In this spirit, I think that noticing that we are all running "software", noticing that we don't know all the answers, noticing that - at bottom - we're lucky to be right about anything - is hugely important for developing an honest mode of being in the world.

+> “The offer of certainty, the offer of complete security, the offer of an impermeable faith that can’t give way, is an offer of something not worth having.
+I want to live my life taking the risk all the time that I don’t know anything like enough yet; that I haven’t understood enough; that I can’t know enough; that I’m always hungrily operating on the margins of a potentially great harvest of future knowledge and wisdom.
+I wouldn’t have it any other way.”
+> &mdash; Christopher Hitchens

 ### Listening

 I really think that the antidote for this starts with a commitment to honesty and open ears at the level of the individual.
 In order to get a better approximation of what is objectively true, we should increase our sample size.
 We should talk to people about what they believe.